Radio Morphing: Fast computation of inclined air shower radio emission: Radio Morphing implementation

 with $\mathcal{E}$, the primary energy and where a correction in $\mathcal{E}^{2}$ is applied since the radiation energy scales with the square of the electric field, which itself is proportional to the primary energy.
 The residual variations of $\tilde{E}_{\rm rad}^{\rm geo}$ and $\tilde{E}_{\rm rad}^{\rm ce}$ should thus stem from density effects only.
 Finally, since the electric field scales with the square root of the radiation energy, the geomagnetic and charge-excess electric field dependency with air density at $X_{\rm max}$ can be derived from $\sqrt{\tilde{E}_{\rm rad}^{\rm geo}(\rho_{\rm xmax})}$ and $\sqrt{\tilde{E}_{\rm rad}^{\rm ce}(\rho_{\rm xmax})}$.
 Assuming the Linsley atmospheric model, we can fit these dependencies with two functions that we denote $f_{\rm geo}(\rho_{\rm xmax})$ and $f_{\rm ce}(\rho_{\rm xmax})$ respectively.

 In Fig.~\ref{fig:zenith_scaling}, we show the geomagnetic and charge-excess emission dependency with air density at $X_{\rm max}$.
 The right-hand panel shows that the charge-excess amplitude increases almost linearly with the air density, as also shown in~\cite{Glaser2016JCAP...09..024G}.
 Indeed, a higher density provides more air atoms that can be ionized by the shower, leading to a larger build-up of negative charges, resulting in a stronger charge-excess emission.
 The left-hand panel shows that the geomagnetic emission first increases and then decreases when decreasing the air density at $X_{\rm max}$, i.e., for more inclined showers.
 When the shower inclination increases, charged particles can reach a larger drift velocity which initially results in a stronger transverse current and a larger geomagnetic emission~\cite{Scholten2008APh....29...94S}.
 Yet, if the shower is too inclined and the magnetic field is strong enough, the shower lateral extent at $X_{\rm max}$ becomes so large that the radio emission becomes incoherent, causing the drop observed for the lowest air densities as characterized in~\cite{chiche2024PhRvL.132w1001C}.
 As a result, the charge-excess emission was fitted using a simple power law, while the geomagnetic emission was fitted using a broken power-law.
+These fits were done using the full band electric field, to get an average trend of the coherence loss effects.